arkivanov/Minesweeper/README.md

 Known issues:

 - The browser app recognizes all mouse buttons as left.
-- The text fields in settings are not working in the browser app.
+- The cursor is not working in settings text fields in the browser app.
+- Cells may be misclicked in the browser app on mobile devices.

 Screenshots: